 How we evaluated and tested

 For novice golfers, having a driver that is both forgiving and well-constructed is critical for long-term development.
 Beginning golfers must be certain that their clubs will not fail them, especially the driver.

-When the rookie golfer considers the full swing, great driver design is critical.
-From setting up the ball at address to drawing the club back and coiling the swing, all the way down to contact.
+When the rookie golfer considers the full swing, great driver design is critical, from setting up the ball at the address to drawing the club back and coiling the swing all the way down to contact.

-When a beginner golfer takes a drive, he or she may not be able to determine where the ball is heading at first.
+When a beginner golfer takes a drive, they may not be able to determine where the ball is heading at first.
 Feel comes with more experience hitting the golf ball, but it also happens at the moment of impact.